99th Academy Awards Predictions: April 19th Edition

 Taking a break from their high profile franchises (albeit briefly), Zendaya and Robert Pattinson headline the relationship tale The Drama on April 3rd.
 Written and directed by Kristoffer Borgli (Dream Scenario) and described as both a dark comedy and romantic thriller, it will try and find a large female audience over the Easter holiday.
 Mamoudou Athie, Alana Haim, Hailey Gates, and Zoë Winters provide support.

-The film’s leads will be seen together this December in Dune: Part Three and that will certainly be their biggest 2026 hit.
+The film’s leads will be seen together in the summer via The Odyssey and this December in Dune: Part Three.
+Those will certainly outgross this one.
 However, The Drama has breakout potential due to its star power and counter programming ability while The Super Mario Galaxy Movie and Project Hail Mary dominate the charts.

 A worst case scenario might be double digits or low teens and failing to match the $15 million that Zendaya’s Challengers opened with two years ago.
 A dream scenario would be anything beyond $20 million.
 I think that’s achievable, but I’ll project mid to higher teens.